Writer, Actor, Yoga Instructor, Teaching Artist & Event Host.

 The Regular Jenny

-At the heart of all my work - the common thread that ties it together - is a relationship that changed everything for me.
+At the heart of all my work - the common thread that ties it together - is a relationship that changed everything for me .

-(I don’t mean my husband, though he’s a damn fine specimen).
+(It's not my husband, though he’s a damn fine specimen).

 So now, in addition to keeping up my own artistic practices, I try to smooth the path for others.
-I love gathering people -especially women and artists of every kind - to move, breathe, sweat, explore new pathways to creativity, connect with kindred spirits, and celebrate flow together.
+I love gathering people -especially women and artists of every kind - to move, breathe, sweat, explore new pathways to creativity, connect with kindred spirits, and experience flow together.
 Also to eat cheese, drink wine, and just commune.

 I'm a moderate health nut, immoderate talker, story junkie, and shameless shoe enthusiast, chronically torn between conflicting identities as ardent east coast urbanite and closet west coast hippie beach bum, who likes her city Atlantic but her ocean Pacific.
 I love great coffee and passable wine, funny people, books on paper, the New York Times, shelter magazines, large popcorns at small movies, Topanga Canyon at sunrise, the Hudson River at sunset, and an ocean dip whenever possible.

-In the summer of 2019, after 24 years in the Big Apple, my husband, actor Eric Sheffer Stevens, and I, with our kids, Hutch and Violet, and CJ, our beloved shabby-chic rescue mutt, made a bittersweet leap from New York to LA, moving from the charmed Chelsea brownstone, where we'd lived since the dawn of time, to a little house at the foot of my beloved Topanga Canyon.
+In the summer of 2019, after 24 years in the Big Apple, my husband, actor Eric Sheffer Stevens, and I, with our kids, Hutch and Violet, and CJ, our beloved shabby-chic rescue mutt, made a bittersweet leap from New York to LA, moving from the charmed Chelsea brownstone, where we'd lived since the dawn of time, to a little bungalow at the foot of my beloved Topanga Canyon.